The Real Poop

-Things they care about, truly, madly and deeply, include things like employee performance, health and safety issues, legal compliance, lawsuits, sexual harassment and other workplace matters.
+Things they care about, truly, madly, and deeply, include employee performance, health and safety issues, legal compliance, lawsuits, sexual harassment, and other workplace matters.
 Like parents, HR directors often play a nurturing role: coming up with programs to jack up company morale, conducting training programs to enhance employee performance, etc.

 But the parental role analogy can go only so far.
 You probably won't hear an HR director say things like: "Someday you'll thank me for this" or "I'll give you something to cry about" as she hands you your latest not-so-great performance evaluation.

-In a small company, one that has fewer than 100 employees, the HR director does a bundle of stuff: collects bills, prepares invoices, enters into contracts, files papers, maintains a paper trial, deals with sexual harassment, fraud, does taxes and other accounting stuff, oversees investments, hires, fires, manages benefits.
+In a small company, one that has fewer than 100 employees, the HR director does a bundle of stuff: collects bills, prepares invoices, enters into contracts, files papers, maintains a paper trail, deals with sexual harassment and fraud, does taxes and other accounting stuff, oversees investments, hires, fires, and manages benefits.
 Just look at the job as dealing with a workplace kitchen sink of duties.
 These kinds of companies might be restaurants, small chain stores, dry-cleaners.

-One notch up are the medium-size companies of 100 to 1,000 employees.
-The HR directors duties are more specialized and may be involved only a few areas, such as compensation and benefits, health and safety, and professional development.
+One notch up are the medium-sized companies of 100 to 1,000 employees.
+The HR director's duties are more specialized and may involve only a few areas, such as compensation and benefits, health and safety, and professional development.

 Although to be fair, she looks merely concerned.